bethaitman/bethsite/content/posts/ui-writing/microsoft-sign-in.md

 date: 2015-03-17
 ---

 This is a Microsoft sign in page.
-Oh dear.
+Yeah.

-TODO image.
+{{< figure src="/images/microsoft-sign-in.jpg" alt="Call us overprotective, but we need to verify your account again" class="image-with-border" >}}

 Microsoft have been trying to [move away from speaking robotically](https://www.cherryleaf.com/2014/09/microsoft-moves-away-from-robot-speak-in-its-user-documentation/), but this is too far in the other direction.
 It’s all in the “Call us overprotective”: they’re a multi-national company who don’t have a very cool or friendly image.
 Overprotective is something you’d call your mum.